san360/apim-shgw-guide/README.md

 ### Host / Container Runtime Requirements

 * Primary support: **Linux container environments** (Docker, Kubernetes).
 SHGW is provided as a Linux-based container. ([learn.microsoft.com][1])
-* Minimum baseline sizing suggestion: start with 2 vCPUs and 2–4 GB RAM, then benchmark and scale replicas based on throughput & latency targets.
+* Minimum baseline sizing suggestion: start with 2 vCPUs and 2 GB RAM, then benchmark and scale replicas based on throughput & latency targets.
 (Guided by production deployment considerations – see [Kubernetes production][6])

 ### Network & Connectivity

 * The self-hosted gateway container must have outbound HTTPS (TCP 443) connectivity to Azure API Management configuration endpoints to pull API/policy configuration and send telemetry. ([learn.microsoft.com][13])
 * Only outbound connectivity from the self-hosted gateway to Azure is required; Azure does not initiate inbound connections to the gateway for config sync.
-* Proper DNS resolution of Azure API Management endpoint hostnames is required (for example regional configuration endpoints).
-If using custom DNS, ensure those names resolve internally.
+* Proper DNS resolution of Azure API Management configuration endpoint hostnames is required.
 * When deployed in a private network / VNet / behind a firewall, allow outbound 443 and required proxy settings (HTTP_PROXY / HTTPS_PROXY / NO_PROXY) if an egress proxy is used.
-* References to the managed APIM instance are solely for the purpose of configuration & telemetry exchange; this section concerns the self-hosted gateway runtime only.
+(SHGW could also be deployed in AKS/ACA/Appservice)

 ### Provisioning a Gateway Resource